You are here:

 Launch ceremony for introduction of pentavalent vaccine - Mogadishu, Somalia

 On 24 April 2013, Somalia’s Ministry of Health hosted a special ceremony in Mogadishu to mark the introduction of the five-in-one pentavalent vaccine into the national routine immunisation programme.
+View this gallery for more pictures from the ceremony.

 23 April 2013